Investing Real Estate Investing

 • Comes with taxes and fees on refinancing

-The BRRRR method in real estate investing focuses on purchasing undervalued rental properties that can be improved to increase their market value.
-Investors look for properties that are being sold at a discount compared to their neighbors, for example, a home that is selling for $120,000 due to a quick sale from a divorce proceeding while neighboring homes are worth $150,000 to $200,000.
+The BRRRR method in real estate investing involves purchasing undervalued rental properties that can be improved to increase their market value.
+Investors look for properties that are being sold at a discount compared to their neighbors.
+For example, you might find a home that is selling for $120,000 due to a quick sale from a divorce proceeding, while neighboring homes are worth $150,000 to $200,000.

 Learn more in our step-by-step guide to getting started with the BRRRR method.

-Once the property is upgraded, the investor lists it for rent, and after finding a tenant, they can refinance the property based on its increased market value.
+Once you fix up the property, you would then list it for rent.
+And after finding a tenant, you can refinance the property based on its increased market value.
 This can then be used as a form of house hacking to put money down on another property and start the BRRRR process over again with another property.

 Using the BRRRR method, you may make money from the increase in the property value after rehabilitation, rental income, and the potential growth in property value over time.
 This all can contribute to the flow of money you have available and the overall net worth of your investments.